Food insecurity and hunger in the United States: No right to food for US citizens

 "Domestically, the United States pursues policies that promote access to food, and it is our objective to achieve a world where everyone has adequate access to food, but we do not treat the right to food as an enforceable obligation."

 The US is not a signatory of Article 11 of the International Covenant on Economic, Social, and Cultural Rights, which recognizes "the fundamental right of everyone to be free from hunger," and has been adopted by 158 countries.
 Activists note that "United States opposition to the right to adequate food and nutrition (RtFN) has endured through Democratic and Republican administrations."

 Holding the federal government responsible for ensuring the population is fed has been criticized as "nanny government".
 The right to food in the US has been criticized as being "associated with un-American and socialist political systems", "too expensive", and as "not the American way, which is self-reliance."
 Anti-hunger activists have countered that "It makes no political sense for the US to continue to argue that HRF [the human right to food] and other economic rights are 'not our culture' when the US pressures other nations to accept and embrace universal civil-political rights that some argue are not their culture."

+Legal scholars have proposed that the United States adopt a human rights framework for food policy similar to those implemented in other countries.
+According to a 2016 analysis in the Vermont Law Review, such frameworks typically include framework legislation codifying to challenge government failures, and nutrition floors establishing minimum standards for assistance programs.
+Research argues that current US food programs, including SNAP, function as discretionary policy choicesrather than enforceable entitlements, thereby illustrating how benefit levels and eligibility can be reduced through legislative action without triggering legal protections.